QGreenland-Net/qgreenland-net.github.io/notes/ndcc-workshop-notes.md

   * Leah Kraus, Secretary of the Minorty Serving Cyberinfrastructure Consortium (MS-CC)

 ### Breakout groups

-Breakout groups were utilized for focused discussions on topics guided by the collective impact framework and goals of the NDC-C.
+Breakout groups were utilized for focused discussions on topics guided by the collective impact framework and goals of the NDC-C. Breakout groups included discussions on:

-TODO: fill this in with more details about breakout groups.
+* Setting a common agenda, guiding priciples, and goals for the NDC-C.
+* Establishing a shared system of measuring succcess/failure.
+* Defining mutually reinforcing activities & identifying areas of collaboration.
+* Identifying mechanisms for continous communication between NDC-C stakeholders.
+* Brainstorming the establishment of a "backbone support organization".
+For example, conversations about the development of an NSF community office that would coordinate NDC-C activities were discussed in this breakout session.

 ### Networking & collaboration